Skip to content

 def str = "Hello, Groovy!"

-You can use the indexOf method to find the position of a substring in a string.
+Use the indexOf method to find the position of a substring within a string.

 groovy